PromptECO/clariform/README.md

 ### Troubleshooting

-If Clariform cannot open a file, make sure the directory containing the file is [mounted](https://docs.docker.com/engine/reference/commandline/run/#mount-volume--v---read-only) and that the pathname of the file is relative to the mount.
+If Clariform fails to open a file, make sure the directory containing the file is [mounted](https://docs.docker.com/engine/reference/commandline/run/#mount-volume--v---read-only) and that the pathname of the file is relative to the mount.

 If Clariform isn't working as expected, make sure you are running the latest version: